 Malan's Basin Trail is a 9.5 mile moderately trafficked out and back trail located near Ogden, Utah that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Dogs are also able to use this trail.

 Malan's Peak/Basin is named for the Ogden pioneer family who built the wagon road to the basin and also operated the hotel there.
 The hotel was abandoned in the early 1900s and burned by vandals in 1913.
 Today, only a steam boiler (hidden in bushes) remains.